roman-milk/roman-milk.github.io/katie-and-the-girls-night-out.md

+===

- ****** Katie and the Girls Night Out ****** byJust_Plain_Bob© "Sure you do Katie.
+"Sure you do Katie.
 I was watching through the curtains when you got the mail and I saw you shove a brown envelope back into the box.
 What is it?
 You don't want me to have my Ford Coupe?
 You going to keep the information from me until someone else has already bought it?
 Why don't you go out and get it Katie, and let's see what it is."

  She gave me a dirty look, slammed the door to the dishwasher and stormed out of the room.
 Two minutes later she was back and the brown envelope had been ripped to pieces.
 She waved them at me and then tossed them into the garbage.